Superior Stateroom Deck 3

 The Explorers Club

 The Explorers Club was founded in New York City in 1904 by a group of the world's leading explorers of the time.
 It is a multidisciplinary, not-for-profit organization dedicated to scientific exploration of land, sea, air, and space.
 It supports science research and education and has over 3,500 members around the world.
 Explorers linked to the greatest discoveries, such as Neil Armstrong, Jane Goodall, Edmund Hillary or Roald Amundsen, are among its eminent members.
+During this expedition, a member of The Explorers Club will share their knowledge with you during lectures and will provide deeper context for your surroundings while on board and during shore landings.
+You'll have the chance to engage with one of these agents of change throughout your journey.

 Natalie Hewit